Omarzipan/markdown/README.md

 Hi user,

 It looks like you're trying to use an unsupported product for an institution.
 Not all all institutions support all products.
-In this case, American Express is not supported by Auth.
+In this case, American Express does not support Auth.
 To see a list of institutions and the products that they support, you can issue the following request:

 ```
 curl https://tartan.plaid.com/institutions